Best RAM for Ryzen 7 9800X3D in 2025: our top picks tested

 PC Guide

-However, keep in mind that it is a “bulky” memory kit, and if you've got a CPU cooler like the Noctua NH-D15, which features dual fans, it might overlap with the RAM slots and become a hindrance.
-So, we recommend opting for an AIO cooler for the 9800X3D.
-If you're interested in exploring some options, check out the best CPU cooler for 9800X3D.
+However, keep in mind that it is a “bulky” memory kit, and if you’ve got a CPU cooler like the Noctua NH-D15, which features dual fans, it might overlap with the RAM slots and become a hindrance.
+So, we recommend opting for an AIO cooler for the 9800X3D as one of the best CPU coolers for 9800X3D.

 - Capacity: 32GB (2×16)